HZCTony/U-net-with-multiple-classification/README.md

 ### 2019/09/13 update : Quick Start

 I simplified my code and now make training much easier.
-Once you want to run training, you can just pass some parameters in command line like below:
+Once you want to run training, you can just pass some parameters in command line like below after you build up your own dev environment:
 ```
 python3 main.py -n 001 -lr 0.00004 -ldr 0.000008 -b 16 -s 60 -e 80
 ```